-SvK's Grid Supervisor at Network Control at Råcksta concerning 400 kV AC links and Fenno-Skan.
+- SvK's Grid Supervisor at Network Control at Sundbyberg concerning 400 kV AC links and Fenno-Skan 1 and 2.

-Regulation of Fenno-Skan is carried out on an alternating basis per half calendar year: the first half by Svenska Kraftnät's Operations Centre at Råcksta and the second half by the System Operation Centre in Helsinki.
+Regulation of Fenno-Skan 1 and 2 is carried out on an alternating basis per half calendar year: the first half by Svenska Kraftnät's Operations Centre at Sundbyberg and the second half by the Main Grid Control Centre in Helsinki.

-The basic principle for voltage regulation is governed by item 7 point 7.5 in the agreement.
+The basic principle for voltage regulation is governed by section 7 point 7.5 in the agreement.